Allen-Synthesis/EuroPi/software/contrib/traffic.md

 The gains for channels B and C are saved to the module's onboard memory, and will persist across power-cycles.
 The gains for channel A are always read from the current knob positions on startup.

+Note that this each channel makes used of "locked knobs."
+This means that when changing the active channel by pressing or releasing `b1` or `b2` it may be necessary to sweep the knob to its prior position before the gain can be changed.
+This helps prevent accidentally changing the gains by pressing the buttons.

 ## I/O Mapping